Configuration¶

 Auth¶

-Compass supports three modes:
+Compass supports four modes:

 - Open (default): no enforcement; user headers, if present, are used for personalization (pinned services, recents, notes scoped to the username) and the user menu in the navbar.